 Breath is life.
 Breathing is something we do every minute of every day.
 Your body instinctively knows how and when to breathe; it has done it since birth.
 Breathing is something that we are usually not aware of and thus take for granted.
 That’s where mindful breathing comes in.

-Our lives are filled with constant distractions.
+Constant distractions fill our life every day.
 We are continually connected to technology and bombarded by noise.
 Very rarely do we spend time alone relaxing and calming the chatter from our mind.
 In fact, most of us become very uncomfortable with even the thought of being quiet and present — focused on just our breathing.
 Some would say this is nothing but psychological mumbo-jumbo and decide quickly that mindful breathing is a waste of time.
 However, research now proves there is science to back up the health benefits of mindful breathing.

 How Does Mindful Breathing Work?